farcasterxyz/hub-monorepo/packages/js/docs/Eip712Signer.md

 /*                    eip712Signer.signMessageHashHex()                       */
 /* -------------------------------------------------------------------------- */
 /**
- * Generates a 256-bit hex signature from an Ethereum address using the EIP-712 standard.
+ * Generates a 256-bit hex signature from an Ethereum address *
- *
  * @param messageHash - The 256-bit hash of the message to be signed.
  * @returns A HubAsyncResult containing the 256-bit signature as a hex string.